E. J. Woods: Early life and education

-After a brief stint, for which he had no liking, on Dr. Browne's cattle station at Mount Gambier, he found employment as a draughtsman in the office of E. W. Wright, who later, as Wright & Woods, took him on as partner, and continued there for four years.
+After a brief stint, for which he had no liking, on Browne's cattle station at Mount Gambier, he found employment as a draughtsman in the office of E. W. Wright, who later, as Wright & Woods, took him on as partner, and continued there for four years.

-The first building he had to work on was the head office of the National Bank, King William street, which was erected together with the Imperial Chambers.
+The first building he had to work on was the head office of the National Bank, King William Street, which was erected in 1864-1865 together with the Imperial Chambers.
 He also designed and superintended the erection of several branch offices of the bank, not only in the suburbs, but in the country at Mount Barker, Moonta and elsewhere.
 For the Bank of Adelaide he designed the tiny but elegant Bank of Adelaide building at Kapunda.
 The firm also designed several Catholic churches in the country, including the St Rose of Lima Catholic Church, Kapunda in 1866 (rebuilt in 1938 to designs by Herbert Jory)., as well as the St. Laurence Martyr church at North Adelaide.

-He was involved in designing the Adelaide Town Hall.
+As part of Wright & Woods, he was involved in designing the Adelaide Town Hall from 1863 to 1866.

-He designed the Post Office, winning the contract in open competition, and made the working drawings upon which tenders were called for by Wright & Woods, and accepted by the Government, by which time, 1866, the company had become Wright Woods & Hamilton with the addition of draftsman Edward Angus Hamilton, son of engineer G. E. Hamilton.
+He designed the Post Office building, winning the contract in open competition, and made the working drawings upon which tenders were called for by Wright & Woods, and accepted by the government.
+By this time (1866), the company had become Wright Woods & Hamilton with the addition of draftsman Edward Angus Hamilton, son of engineer G. E. Hamilton.
 They built a new flour mill at Port Adelaide for J. Dunn.

-He designed "Central Chambers", a two-storey suite of offices at the corner of Waymouth and King William streets, opened in January 1873, previously the "Nimble Ninepence" store, which was destroyed by fire.
+Woods designed "Central Chambers", a two-storey suite of offices at the corner of Waymouth and King William streets, opened in January 1873, previously the "Nimble Ninepence" store, which was destroyed by fire.

 St. Peter's Cathedral

 The next important building to come along was St. Peter's Cathedral.
 Bishop Augustus Short called, informing him that the church authorities would have nothing to do with any other local architect, and in 1869 he left the partnership with Wright, and was soon entrusted with the preparation of working drawings for the Cathedral.
-The original plans had been prepared by Butterfield in London, but Bishop Short, then head of the Anglican Church of South Australia, deemed it necessary to enlarge the design and make other substantial modifications, and the first and subsequent portions of the Cathedral were carried out under the direction of E. J. Woods.
+The original plans had been prepared by William Butterfield in London, but Bishop Short, then head of the Anglican Church of South Australia, deemed it necessary to enlarge the design and make other substantial modifications, and the first and subsequent portions of the cathedral were carried out under the direction of Woods.

-The front, designed in 1890, was entirely his own, and had nothing whatever to do with Mr. Butterfield's original design.
+The front, designed in 1890, was entirely his own, and had nothing whatever to do with Butterfield's original design.
 The building was carried out in three sections.
 After the first section had been completed nothing was done for 20 years or more.
 Then the church authorities proceeded with the building of the nave and a portion of the towers.
 Eventually Robert Barr Smith gave a donation of £10,000 with which to finish the towers.
 All this work came under his supervision, and he was sole architect from laying the very first stone to the last.